WolvenKit/WolvenKit/README.md

    1. All the required files are either nuget packages, which will automatically be downloaded once Build is pressed, or readily included in the package in the [Libs directory](/Libs/).
    1. If, for some reason, the LFS quota is depleted, the renderer prerequisite libs can be acquired here: https://outwa.it/lib.zip

+4. **Build Required Projects**
+   1. Build the Formats project and Wolvenkit.Radish with the "Release | any CPU" configuration

+5. **Build and Run**
+   1. Now you can build WolvenKit.UI in Debug | Any CPU configuration and run it

 <div id="contributing">&zwnj;</div>
 <h3 align="center">Contribute</h3>